brunch/brunch/README.md

 ## Documentation

-for more information ckeck out [brunchwithcoffee.com](http://brunchwithcoffee.com)
+For more information check out [brunchwithcoffee.com](http://brunchwithcoffee.com)

 ## Standing on the Shoulders of Giants